Delpha-Assistant/delpha_proxy/README.md

 delpha-proxy setup-client
 ```

 The client will automatically detect the platform and configure the appropriate proxy settings.
+The client is more for testing / debugging purpose, you will be able to check the status of the proxy and activate / deactivate.
+But of course you can directly use the proxy where ever you want by setup it in your browsers / machine etc without using the client.